Vyral/tandra-bowers/_posts/2020-09-21-what-are-the-best-practices-of-todays-home-sellers.md

 **3\.
 Safety precautions will be taken.** Everyone must wear masks and booties during showings, and hand sanitizer is frequently used and readily available.

 **4\.
-Keep lights on and doors open.** Open up your interior doors, closet doors, any of your cabinets in your kitchen.
+Keep lights on and doors open.** Open up your interior doors, closet doors, and any cabinets in your kitchen.
 The fewer things people need to touch, the better.
 They can get a good look at what your home has to offer as long as everything’s open.

 If you have any questions for me about selling your home or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.